Pavana-pentakota/ENIAC-Brazilian-expansion_with-Magist/README.md

 - To explore interactively: open tableau/magist_eniac_analysis.twbx.
 - Raw data files are available in the data/ folder if you'd like to explore the source CSVs directly.

-## Future Work
+## ## Next Steps: Phase 2 - ENIAC Discount Strategy
+- Phase 1 evaluated whether Magist is the right partner for Eniac's Brazil expansion.
+- Phase 2 builds on it by looking at pricing and promotions in Eniac's own data.
-- How many products are being discounted?
+1. How many products are discounted?
-- How big are the offered discounts as a percentage of the product prices?
+2. How big are the discounts as a % of price?
-- How do seasonality and special dates (Christmas, Black Friday) affect sales?
+3. How do seasonality and special dates (Black Friday, Christmas) affect sales?
-- How should products be classified into different categories to simplify reports and analysis?
+4. How can products be categorized for reporting?
-- What is the distribution of product prices across different categories?
+5. How are prices distributed across categories?
-- How could data collection be improved?
+6. How could data collection be improved?

+**Repo:** [link] |
+**Documentation:** [Confluence link]